ismo-karkkainen/fileio/README.md

 TIFF support depends on whether TIFF library is found.
 You can disable TIFF support by setting NO_TIFF to any value, for example: NO_TIFF=1 cmake ...
+To disable PNG support, set NO_PNG=1 when running cmake.

 To specify the compiler, set for example: